preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 }
 ```

-Build and start the project.
+Build and run the project.

 # Step 5.
 Serve the extension locally

-Open a browser and browse to your Omnia Developing site
+Open a browser and browse to your Omnia Developing tenant.

->Tip: You could also find the site url by looking at the information in your appsettings.local.json file (e.g. `domain-something.omniacloud.net`)
+>Tip: You can find the url to browse to by looking at the information in your appsettings.local.json file (e.g. `domain-something.omniacloud.net`)

-When the site is loaded, press `Shift + O` then `Shift + C` to open the `Omnia Developer Console`, then run the following cmd to serve your extension
+When the site is loaded, press `Shift + O` then `Shift + C` to open the `Omnia Developer Console`, then run the following cmd to serve your extension locally:

 ```
 serve https://localhost:44351
 ```

->Tip: The default port for the project created by template is 44351.
-Feel free to change the port to a new unique value in your machine if needed.
+>Tip: The default port for the project created by the template is 44351.
+Feel free to change the port to a new unique value on your machine if needed.

 The browser will be reloaded after serving successfully.

-You can verify the serve status by running the following cmd in the `Omnia Developer Console`
+You can verify the serve status by running the following cmd in the `Omnia Developer Console`:

 ```
 serve list